chriskonnertz/DeepLy/README.md

 ## Disclaimer

 This is not an official package.
 It is 100% open source and non-commercial.
-The API of DeepL.com is free as well but this [might](https://www.heise.de/newsticker/meldung/Maschinelles-Uebersetzen-Deutsches-Start-up-DeepL-will-230-Sprachkombinationen-unterstuetzen-3836533.html) change in the future.
+The API of DeepL.com can be accessed without an API key but this might change in the future.
-It remains unclear what this exactly means.

-DeepL is a product from DeepL GmbH.
+DeepL is a product of DeepL GmbH.
 More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)

 This package has been heavily inspired by [node-deepls](https://github.com/pbrln/node-deepl) and [deeplator](https://github.com/uinput/deeplator).
 Thank you for your great work!
 Give these implementations a try if you are coding in Node.js or Python.

 ## Notes

-* Texts have to be UTF8-encoded
+* Texts have to be UTF8-encoded.

 * If you are looking for a real-world example application that uses DeepLy, you may take a look at [Translation Factory](https://github.com/chriskonnertz/translation-factory).